ren-jamie11/poker_gui/README.md

 - What is the probability that I currently have a stronger hand than them?
 - What is the potential for my opponent to improve their hand?
 - Given the pot and the calculated probabilities, how much should I bet to get value? (induce them to call when I am ahead)
-- Given my opponent's potential to improve, how much should I bet to discourage them from calling (and then improving past me?)
+- Given my opponent's potential to improve, how much should I bet to discourage them from seeing the cards on the turn/river?
 - Given the distribution of my opponent's hand strength (and their tendencies), what is the probability that they would fold to a bluff?

 #### How this app was made